forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   * 20% of the cases induced 80% of infections
   * 10% of the cases induced 20% of infections
   * 70% of the cases induced no observed infections (despite most of them being not in quarantine)
-* A genetic epidemiological investigation in Israel shows that less than 10% of the population may contribute for more than 80% of the spread [citation coming].
+* A spread analysis (SEIR model based on sequencing and epidemiological data) in Israel in spring 2020 shows that between 2% and 5% of the population contribute for 80% of the spread ([Miller et al](#summary-miller)).
+Comment: The simulation show that if the actual cases were several fold higher than the actual cases, 2% of the population are responsible for 80% of the spread.
+This is likely the case since experience shows that even the best detection schemes miss the majority of cases.
+* [Hall et al](#summary-hall) reveal by analyzing "Household Transmission Evaluation Data" in England:
+  * people between 5 and 29 years have much lower household transmission rates than the other groups.
+  * The household transmission is high between people over 40 years of approximately the same age.
+  * Very young children (0 to 4 years) transmit Covid frequently to their parents or grandparents.
+    > Their immune system in the lungs is early in the training phase and additionally they may not have had contact with any coronaviruses and so they lack the cross immunity most older have acquired from the human endemic CoVs.

+#### Possibly Causes for skewed Infector Distribution
 Possible reasons for the skewed distribution are:
 * *Socioeconomic conditions:*
   [Living Conditions](#living-conditions) influence transmission chains.
 * *Individuality of Virus Shedding.*
   Viral shedding is highly individual.
 Being infected does not imply one sheds infectious virions.
-The viral shedding depends on where the infection is and physiology of the respiratory tract.
+The viral shedding depends on where the infection is, the respiratory behavior (e.g. breathing pattern, coughing, sneezing) and the physiology of the respiratory tract.
 How many small particulates persons produce is highly individual and tends to increase with age, male sex and BMI.
 Described on in [particle sources](../5_epidemiological/transmission.md#particle-sources).
 Other factors such as immune system preparedness and behavior are also important.
-The [individuality of viral shedding](../3_medical/individual_covid.md#virion-shedding) is discussed on the page [Individual Covid](../3_medical/individual_covid.md).

 ### Infectors and Symptom Status